mak9456/OnlineBillingCart/README.md

 # OnlineBillingCart
 Rest Api to generate Bill

-1.To use this API clone this repo and resolve all maven dependencies.
+1.To use this REST Service, clone this repo and resolve all maven dependencies.
 2.Run all the dbacript present in dbscript section of this project.
 3.Use the API thorugh below mwntione operations.
 FIve endpoints of API: